 When one has* developed quite a few iOS applications*, one knows that it is not as simple as “develop-publish on App Store-get users to use your app”.
-The “publish” part might have a few hiccups.
+The “publish” part might have a few hiccups and it is one of the main parts of the launch process.
 It has happened to us recently at Moqod and I couldn’t help but share the story of how it was unfolded and how we fixed it.

 Our client, Palladio Groep B.V., is an interim and consulting agency in the field of the management and control of organizations, programs, and large projects in the public domain.

 Moqod’s team developed an application designed by Palladio Groep bv named “Maturity Assessment Project control” that enables them to make a quick scan of the manner in which the management and control of their clients is organized and implemented.
 Based on the results of the assessment, Palladio advises its clients about further improvement in the management of the given project or organization.
 The case of Palladio’s application was classical for B2B apps: one needs to send a direct link to download the application to the clients without third parties involved, and they would have immediate access to it.

 The challenge started when one of Palladio’s clients requested having the application on the official marketplaces due to the internal security requirements of their organization.
 Google Play accepted the first version right away.
 The App Store wasn’t so welcoming though.